khtaho/Capstone_1/README.md

 # DJIA Stock Predictor
 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/candlestick-charts.png "Header")

 This model was initially a NLP problem looking at Reddit News Headlines and determining if there was any correlation between the headlines and the DJIA price movement.
+After some learning it was discovered the NLP was not that useful.
+Read on to learn what happened.
 Let's start looking at the NLP analysis that was done.

 ## NLP Analysis
 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/newplot(1).png "Header")

+Reddit News Headlines from 2008 to 2014 were tokenized.
 The chart above shows the top 50 tokens that appear in 2014 Reddit news headlines.

 <br/>

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/plot1.png "Header")

-The headlines were tokenized and the chart above shows the frequency of the top 25 tokens that appeared for the year 2014.
+The above chart shows the frequency of the top 25 tokens that appeared for the year 2014.
 The tokens 'chinese' and crimea' had the highest frequencies.
 <br/>
 <br/>